-\textbf{\gls{awp}} \cite{AWP} was designed to improve the robustness of a network to adversarial attacks in the input space.
-The authors use \gls{pga} on the network parameters to approximate a worst case perturbation of the weights $\Theta'$.
+\textbf{\gls{awp}} \citep{AWP} was designed to improve the robustness of a network to adversarial attacks in the input space.
+The authors use \gls{pga} on the network parameters to approximate a worst case perturbation of the weights $\Theta'$. \gls{pga} repeatedly computes the gradient of a loss function and updates the parameters in the direction of the (positive) gradient.
+After each update, the parameters are projected back onto a ball (e.g. in $l^2$) around the original parameters to ensure that a maximum distance is kept.
 Having identified an adversarial perturbation in the weight-space, an adversarial perturbation in the input-space is also found using \gls{pga}.
 Finally, the original weights $\Theta$ are updated using the gradient of the loss evaluated at the adversarial perturbation $\Theta'$.

+\textbf{\gls{amp}} \citep{AMP} improves the generalisation of conventional neural networks by optimizing a standard loss evaluated using parameters that were perturbed adversarially using \gls{pga}.
+Unlike our method, \citep{AMP} did not formulate the loss function as a trade-off between performance and robustness.
+Furthermore, the presented algorithm, unlike our method, treats the perturbation $\Delta_{\Theta}$ to the parameters $\Theta$ as a constant during backpropagation.

-\textbf{\gls{trades}} \cite{trades} is a method for training networks that are robust against adversarial examples in the input space.
+\textbf{\gls{trades}} \citep{trades} is a method for training networks that are robust against adversarial examples in the input space.
 The method consists of adding a boundary loss term to the loss function that measures how the network performance changes when the input is attacked.
-The boundary loss does not take the labels into account, so scaling it by a factor $\beta$ allows for a principled trade-off between the robustness and the accuracy of the network.
+The boundary loss does not take the labels into account, so scaling it by a factor $\beta_\textnormal{rob}$ allows for a principled trade-off between the robustness and the accuracy of the network.